bigcartel/dugway/README.md

 ## Developing your theme

-All of the assets and source code for your theme belongs in the **source** directory.
-Here's how it breaks down:
+All of the assets and source code for your theme goes in the **source** directory.

 ### HTML